cthulhuology/just-in-time-registration/README.md

 The `create-and-register-ca.sh` script does not take mandatory arguments, but you can specify optional one:

-  - `-c` takes as an option the name of the resulting CA file.
+  - **-c** - takes as an option the name of the resulting CA file.
 For example, `-c foo` will produce the `foo.key`, the `foo.pem` and the `foo.srl` files.
 Its default value is `my-ca-certificate`.
-  - `-p` takes as an option the name of the private key created as a result of the CSR associated with the registration code.
+  - **-p** - takes as an option the name of the private key created as a result of the CSR associated with the registration code.
 Its default value is `private-key-registration`.
-  - `-c` takes as an option the path to the OpenSSL configuration file to use for the Certificate Authority.
+  - **-c** - takes as an option the path to the OpenSSL configuration file to use for the Certificate Authority.
 The default path is `./config/openssl-ca.conf`.

 Once you run the script, it will generate all the keys required to produce and register the new CA. The script will prompt you whether you want to register the CA right away on AWS IoT after its creation.